Oktoberfest is the perfect time to drink lots of beer and eat lots of German food.

 Bridge Road Brewers does Oktoberfest the right way.
 Now in its 13th year, it bases its celebration loosely around the original in Munich and typically includes steins of its own specially brewed Oktoberfest beer (marzen), plenty of good food and a live ohm-pah band.

 9. German Club Tivoli

-Where: 291 Dandenong Rd, Windsor
+- Where: 291 Dandenong Rd, Windsor

-You can still fill up on plenty of beer and food in a lively dining room filled with folk dancing, music and face painting.
+You can still fill up on plenty of beer and food in a lively dining room filled with folk dancing, music and kids' activities.

-When: Throughout October
+- When: 6 October 2018

 - Where: Lilydale Showgrounds, 27 Market Street, Lilydale

 - Beer selection: Hofbräu, Löwenbräu, Paulaner Pilsner, Franziskaner, Hacker-Pschorr & Spaten